wandersonareis/Deus-Ex--The-Fall/README.md

 #
 # Android XML Translator

-This project is a simple script that takes an original XML file and a translated XML file, and generates a new XML file with the original data replaced by the translated data.
+This project Deus Ex: The Fall is a simple script that takes an original XML file and a translated XML file, and generates a new XML file with the original data replaced by the translated data.

 ## Usage